Multiverse-Framework/Multiverse/docs/source/tutorials/tutorial_1.rst

 Next Steps
 ----------

-- Run the Multiverse Connector as a MuJoCo Plugin
+- Use Multiverse Connector in MuJoCo as a plugin: :ref:`tutorial_2`